Welcome to Harriers class, I’m Miss Slater and I am the class teacher. Miss Frowen and Mr Green also work in Harriers class.

 Our topic for the Summer Term is ‘Track to Tokyo’ and throughout the term we will focus on developing our skills, knowledge and understanding in Geography, Science and PE.

 We will begin Summer 1 with an exciting workshop which will teach us about the history of the Olympics.
 In Literacy lessons we will become Olympic sports coaches and write persuasive speeches.

 In Geography lessons, we will locate the world’s countries using maps to focus on Europe (including the location of Russia) and North and South America, concentrating on their environmental regions, key physical and human characteristics, countries and major cities.
 We will also listen to their National Anthems in music lessons, play and perform our own anthems and prepare and cook traditional dishes in D and T.

 In Science lessons, we will learn about the way the systems in the human body function.
 We will also learn about the impact of diet, exercise, drugs, and life style on the way the human body functions.

 In Art we will study and produce Japanese style art to link to the host county of the Olympics.
 During the term our PE lessons will also be based athletics and the events that are in the Olympics.

 In Numeracy we will use ICT to produce graphs and charts linked to our performance in PE.

-You will not need to bring your PE kits to school but you can wear your PE kits on Monday and Thursday as they are our PE days.
+You will not need to bring your PE kits to school but you can wear your PE kits on Tuesday and Thursday as they are our PE days.
 All PE will be outside so please make sure you’ll be warm enough.

 We are all looking forward to learning new and interesting things this term.